contractdesign/contractdesign.github.io/_posts/2022-11-29-digital-ocean-ansible.md

 ansible_ssh_user=root

 [all]
-1.1.1.1 # change this to your Digital Ocean insteance's IP address
+1.1.1.1 # change this to your Digital Ocean instance's IP address
 ```

 ## Verify Connectivity